danielv089/bookstore-etl-pipeline-project/README.md

 **Build the Docker image:**

-docker build -t books-etl
+docker build -t  v1.5_sqlite

-**Run the Docker containe with volumes, so folders are mapped to the folders of the host machine:**
+**Run the Docker container with volumes to map folders inside the container to folders on the host machine:**

+docker run -it --rm -v "$PWD/data":/app/data -v "$PWD/logs":/app/logs v1.5_sqlite

 ## 🔄 Versions